 Hear the stories and experiences of women in science every month in the SECU Daily Planet Theater as part of the Department of Natural and Cultural Resources campaign “She Changed the World: North Carolina Women Breaking Barriers.”
-This month we will screen a short documentary about urban ecology in India featuring our guest speaker’s work, followed by a question and answer session.
+This month Museum astrophysicist Rachel Smith, PhD, will share her research, and we’ll talk about her experiences in STEM.

 About the “She Changed the World” Campaign